It’s Too Much Like School!

-One year, while teaching a Sunday School class of fourth through sixth graders, I had the daughter of our younger pastor in my class.
-She was well-behaved and intelligent but she kept complaining that Sunday School was ‘too much like school.’
+One year, while teaching a Sunday School class of fourth through sixth graders, I had the daughter of our young pastor in class.
+She was well behaved but she continually complained that Sunday School was “too much like school.”

 This young girl attended a local Christian school during the week.
 She was well education about a lot of Biblical subjects.
 Her classes at this Christian school may have been similar to our class.
 So I can understand why she became bored at times and wanted more fun and games, even though we already did some of those in class.

 I considered her request, but for the sake of the students who attended public school or got now Biblical training at home, I could not grant it without compromising the lesson and hindering the learning of the other students.
 In addition, our class lasted only 45 minutes and I was challenged when it came to covering the lesson plan in this time period.